 This indicator shows the percentage of people who do not have the means to acquire goods and services necessary to an integrated social life.
 Income poverty reduces people’s financial leeway, influencing their way of life and compromising their social integration.

 From 2014 to 2019, the poverty rate of the population without a migration background and the second generation showed no significant increase.
 Conversely, the poverty rate of the first generation has increased during this observation period (+3 percentage points).

-In the major regions of Zurich, Eastern Switzerland and Ticino the poverty rates of employed persons with or without a migration background do not differ significantly from one another, with the exception of the Lake Geneva Region and Northwest Switzerland where the poverty rate of the population with a migration background is around twice as high as that of the population without a migration background.
-In the Espace Mittelland, the opposite is true: the population without a migration background has a poverty rate twice as high as that of the population with a migration background.
+In the major regions of Zurich, Eastern Switzerland and Ticino, the poverty rates of employed persons with or without a migration background do not differ significantly from one another, with the exception of the Lake Geneva Region and Northwest Switzerland where the poverty rate of the population with a migration background is around twice as high as that of the population without a migration background.
+In the Espace Mittelland, the opposite is true: the population with a migration background has a poverty rate twice as high as that of the population without a migration background.

 Poverty means a lack of resources (material, cultural and social) that excludes persons from the minimum acceptable way of life in the country in which they live.
 People who do not have the financial means to acquire goods and services necessary to an integrated social life are considered poor.
 This definition is based on the social existence minimum.
 The poverty rate thus constitutes a basis for the evaluation of social policy.
 The poverty rate used was calculated according to recommendations from the Swiss Conference of Social Action Institutions (SCSA).
 It consists of a lump sum for maintenance, individual accommodation costs as well as CHF 100 per month and per person from the age of 16 for other costs.